cdupont/CorentinDupont-WebPage/blog/posts/2014-09-23-Nomyx-Language.md

 Here everything is performed in the same language.
 The players don't control where the forms are displayed and how they are styled: this is performed by the engine and GUI of Nomyx.
-This allows to let the players concentrate on the logic of the rules.
+This allows to let the players concentrating on the logic of the rules.
 Indeed the rules have to be read by other players and voted on, so they should be kept the most simple possible.

 ##Event Alternative interface